 Start Early and Plan Ahead: Begin your ACT preparation well in advance of the test date.
 Create a study schedule that allocates sufficient time for each section and incorporates regular practice tests.
 A well-structured plan will help you stay organized and focused, reducing stress and improving your performance.

-- For example, if you have three months until the test, dedicate the first month to reviewing the content in each section, the second month to practicing with sample questions and full-length practice tests, and the final month to refining your skills and addressing any remaining weaknesses.
+- Here's one way to look at it: if you have three months until the test, dedicate the first month to reviewing the content in each section, the second month to practicing with sample questions and full-length practice tests, and the final month to refining your skills and addressing any remaining weaknesses.

 -